jjnether/obsidian_backup/jnetherton/DA/Archived Orders/109623 - Prime (Elk Grove Village).md

 ![[Pasted image 20250217134409.png]]
 - Determine tie way with local bit
-- Also trip open a tie way if it sees its source voltage drop for a time
+- Also trip open a source way if it sees its source voltage drop for a time